 - Select toys that are suitable for the child's age and do not have detachable small parts.
 Follow age recommendations on toy packaging.

 - Cut food into small, manageable pieces, especially for infants and toddlers.
-Avoid giving children foods that are hard, round, or can easily break into small parts.
+Avoid giving children foods that are hard, round, or easily break into small parts.

 - Keep balloons and deflated or torn plastic bags away from children.
 Discard them properly.
 Supervise children while playing with balloons, and ensure they don't put them in their mouths.